-- (1) Track CPUE of red snapper via a fishery-independent monitoring program (see Section 4.12) to track changes in biomass. - (2) Track the biomass and CPUE through the research set-aside that would involve data collection by headboat and charterboat operators. - (3) The Council would evaluate the size of the area closures when the discards are estimated to exceed the ACL.
+- Track CPUE of red snapper via a fishery-independent monitoring program (see Section 4.12) to track changes in biomass and take action to end overfishing if assessment indicates progress is not being made. - (2) Track the biomass and CPUE through the research set-aside (should this just state fishery-dependent sampling as proposed in Section 2.5?) that would involve data collection by headboat and charterboat operators. - (3) The Council would evaluate the size of the area closures when the discards are estimated to exceed the ACL.
 CPUE would be evaluated every three years and adjustments would be made by the framework action being developed in Amendment 17B.
+Needs to be clarified.
+Confusing sounds like two adjustments based on monitoring discards and monitoring some sort of CPUE.
+Already have two CPUE options above.